Accessing your health records

 - if the person is a prisoner within the meaning of the Corrective Services Act 2006, a copy of the person’s identity card from the Department administering that Act that is certified by a corrective services officer within the meaning of that Act.

-Alternatively, a copy of one of the above mentioned documents (apart from a prisoner identity card), where the copy has been certified as a ‘true copy’ by a qualified witness (that is, a lawyer or notary public, a Commissioner for Declarations or a Justice of the Peace, or correctional officer in the case of a prisoner identity card) will be accepted, as long as the original certified copy is provided.
+A copy of one of the above-mentioned documents (apart from a prisoner identity card), where the copy has been certified as a ‘true copy’ by a qualified witness (that is, a lawyer or notary public, a Commissioner for Declarations or a Justice of the Peace, pharmacist or correctional officer in the case of a prisoner identity card) will be accepted, as long as the original certified copy or a colour copy of the original certified copy is provided.

 Specific details on the requirements for evidence of identity, as well as evidence of authorisation where an application is made by an agent on an applicant’s behalf can be found on the Access to Health Records Information Sheet.